 Mama Wilson

-Homeschooling Wisdom & Parenting Advice Right Over the Fence
+Parenting and Life Advice Right Over the Fence.

 Homeschooling in Georgia: 2025 Update

 Well, hi-dee-ho, neighbor!
 Happy New Year!
 If you’re diving into homeschooling in Georgia this year, or helping with grandbabies you’ve come to the right place.
 The Georgia Department of Education recently updated its website, and we’re breaking it all down so you can confidently homeschool without the headache.
 Whether you’re just getting started or need a refresher on the latest rules, this guide has got you covered.
-Last time I left out links on purpose because I knew the update was coming, so this time I've included links directly to the Georgia Department of Education's website.
-Grab you a cup of Joe and let's get started!
+Here you will find my Ready to Homeschool checklist if keeping lists and checking off tasks help you like they do me!

 The Legal Basics: What You MUST Do to Homeschool in Georgia